-As part of a phased re-opening, the Woodson Art Museum is welcoming visitors back to the galleries and sculpture garden, the week of Tuesday, June 16.
+As part of a phased re-opening, the Woodson Art Museum began welcoming visitors back to the galleries and sculpture garden in mid-June.
 Visitors will find Many Visions, Many Versions: Art from Indigenous Communities in India, the Museum’s summer exhibition, utilizing additional gallery space to aid in social distancing.
-An array of other safety measures are in place,too; see the overview below.
+An array of other safety measures are in place, too; see the overview below.

-- All programs in June and July are suspended; whether or not August programs can take place has yet to be determined.
+- All programs in June and July are suspended; August programs are curtailed, too.

 - The first day to view Birds in Art 2020 is Saturday, September 12, as scheduled.
 There will be no Master Artist Talk on Saturday morning, September 12, and no Artists in Action.
 The Birds in Art 2020 exhibition is scheduled to be on view Saturday, September 12 through November 29.